 Works on Paper

-Works on paper comprise approximately three-quarters of the Museum’s collection and include prints, drawings, photographs, and watercolors by many prominent American and contemporary artists.
-Highlights of this collection include 19th century prints and drawings by Julia Overing Boit, Samuel Colman, Winslow Homer, John La Farge, and William Trost Richards among others.
-In addition, the Museum owns 150 wood engravings by Winslow Homer from 19th century periodicals and 400 autochromes (19th century photographs on glass).
+Works on paper comprise approximately three-quarters of the Museum’s collection and include prints, drawings, and watercolors by many prominent American and contemporary artists.
+Highlights of this collection include 19th century prints and drawings by Julia Overing Boit, Samuel Colman, Currier & Ives, John Elliott, Winslow Homer, John La Farge, William Trost Richards, and James McNeill Whistler among others.
+In addition, the Museum owns 185 works by Winslow Homer, including one drawing, the rest are prints.

-The Museum is also home to a large number of prints and drawings by noteworthy 20th and 21st century artists, such as George Bellows, Mark di Suvero, George Condo, Charles Dana Gibson, Red Grooms, William Gropper, Philip Guston, Corita Kent, Sol LeWitt, Roy Lichtenstein, Michael Mazur, Philip Pearlstein, Fairfield Porter, Ad Reinhardt, Raphael Soyer, May Stevens, Andy Warhol, and also Albert Alcalay, Varujan Boghosian, and Chris Van Allsburg.
+The Museum is also home to a large number of prints and drawings by noteworthy 20th and 21st century artists, such as Sigmund Abeles, Albert Alcalay, George Bellows, Varujan Boghosian, Caleb Cole, Mark di Suvero, George Condo, Charles Dana Gibson, Red Grooms, William Gropper, Philip Guston, Mags Harries, Pouran Jinchi, Corita Kent, Arghavan Khosravi, Sol LeWitt, Roy Lichtenstein, Richard Mayhew, Michael Mazur, Lloyd G. McNeill, Philip Pearlstein, Fairfield Porter, Ad Reinhardt, Mahler Ryder, Raphael Soyer, May Stevens, Chris Van Allsburg, and Andy Warhol.
 The Museum has significant holdings of works on paper by Francis Adams Comstock and prints by Joseph Norman.
 In addition, the Museum owns a number of contemporary prints and drawings by regional artists, such as Umberto Crenca, Mary Dondero, Steven Easton, Jemison Faust, Alan Metnick, Kenn Speiser, Meredith Stern, and many others.